unimapper/unimapper.github.io/docs/reference/validation.md

 permalink: /docs/reference/validation/
 ---

-Another attractive feature is validation.
-We believe that validation belongs to the model, all in one place.
-And with this library you can really create advanced validation with very clear writing.
-So no more `IF` hell in your code :-).
+Suits perfectly to situations when you need to validate data in your model layer or developing front-end application bundled with some REST api together.
+Validation syntax can be very simple or much advanced with very clear writing without any IF hell in your code.

 ## Rules